SHI-Yu-Zhe/generative-modeling-explained/README.md

 > As long as you can count, you understand everything about probability density.

-Consider a clot in the 2-D space, with n example data points. **The Probability Density tells you how the points are distributed.** As the number of data points can become extremely large ($n\rightarrow\infty$), we have an almost continuous clot demonstrating the data.
+Consider a clot in the 2-D space, with n example data points. **The Probability Density tells you how the points are distributed.** As the number of data points can become extremely large ($n\to\infty$), we have an almost continuous clot demonstrating the data.

 <p align="center">
 <img src="figures/probdens.jpg" alt="probdens" width=600>